SpawnageLoong/cde4301-final-report/pages/2_individuals/2_weihao.md

 <b>Thermal Testing</b>

-The payload was then subjected to 16 hour thermal cycle testing, with 4 hours each in cold (-30°C) and hot (+70°C) phase.
-The GM tube's counts per minute are then collected over this time and graphed along with the temperature temperature.
+The payload was then subjected to 16 hour thermal cycle testing, with 4 hours each in cold (-25°C) and hot (+70°C) phase.
+The GM tube's counts per minute are then collected over this time and plotted along the temperature.

 <img src="{{site.baseurl}}/assets/images/weihao/Fig26.png" alt="Plotting counts and temperature across duration of thermal cycling" width="600" class="img-center">